cshtdd/lazy-property-helper/readme.md

 }
 ```

 The `ExpensiveLoad` property is not thread-safe.
-That code can be subject to weird race conditions when more than one `ExpensiveObject` are created.
+It can be subject to weird race conditions.

 ### Why is this better than `lock`?

 The following code is thread-safe.
-However, it is inefficient because it needs to acquire a lock whenever `ExpensiveLoad` is read.
+However, it is inefficient because it acquires a lock whenever `ExpensiveLoad` is read.
 The `LazyPropertyHelper` nuget prevents unnecessary locks.

 ```csharp